cdapio/cdap/docs/developer-guide/source/java_client.rst

   // Construct the client used to interact with CDAP ProgramClient programClient = new ProgramClient(clientConfig);

-  // Starting a Procedure in the PageViewAnalytics example programClient.start("PageViewAnalytics", ProgramType.PROCEDURE, "PageViewProcedure");
+  // Start a Procedure in the PageViewAnalytics example programClient.start("PageViewAnalytics", ProgramType.PROCEDURE, "PageViewProcedure");

   // Fetch live information from the HelloWorld example